-- Presenter: Matt Wynne, Chairman of the Upper Columbia United Tribes DR Michel, Executive Director of the Upper Columbia United Tribes Stephen Smith, Stephen H. Smith Fisheries Consulting Inc. - Summary: At the January 6 Fish and Wildlife Committee Meeting, Matt Wynne, DR Michel, and Steve Smith will provide details of the Upper Columbia United Tribe's (UCUT) preliminary work plan for fish passage and reintroduction into the Upper Columbia and will follow up with a similar presentation for the full Council in the afternoon.
-The UCUTs have volunteered to take the lead on this initiative and will be discussing with the Council how they plan to roll out the action steps and also the role they foresee for the Council. - Relevance: 2014 Fish and Wildlife Program priority #4 Investigate blocked area mitigation options through reintroduction, passage and habitat improvement, and implement if warranted - Workplan: 2014 priority objective #2: Promote regional fish and wildlife recovery implement Program Proposed 2015 work plan: Anadromous fish mitigation - Background: After receiving many recommendations for the 2014 Program amendment, the Council adopted into the 2014 Program a science-based phased approach to reintroduce salmonids into the blocked Upper Columbia River above Chief Joseph and Grand Coulee dams.
+- Presenter: Matt Wynne, chairman of the Upper Columbia United Tribes DR Michel, Executive Director of the Upper Columbia United Tribes Stephen Smith, Stephen H. Smith Fisheries Consulting Inc. - Summary: Matt Wynne, DR Michel, and Steve Smith will provide a presentation detailing the Upper Columbia United Tribe's (UCUT) preliminary work plan for fish passage and reintroduction into the Upper Columbia.
+The UCUTs have volunteered to take the lead on this initiative and will be discussing how they plan to roll out the action steps and also the role they foresee for the Council. - Relevance: 2014 Fish and Wildlife Program priority #4 Investigate blocked area mitigation options through reintroduction, passage and habitat improvement, and implement if warranted - Workplan: 2014 priority objective #2: Promote regional fish and wildlife recovery implement Program Proposed 2015 work plan: Anadromous fish mitigation - Background: After receiving many recommendations for the 2014 Program amendment, the Council adopted into the 2014 Program a science-based phased approach to reintroduce salmonids into the blocked Upper Columbia River above Chief Joseph and Grand Coulee dams.
 Phase 1 consists of a feasibility study to determine habitat availability, suitability, and salmon potential above Grand Coulee by learning both from previous studies at blockages throughout the basin and a potential new study at Chief Joseph and Grand Coulee.